Policy last updated

 The department is currently onboarding all schools, through a phased roll out, to the enhanced eduSafe Plus system.
 This upgrade includes OHS management and workers’ compensation management functionality.
 If you would like your school to be prioritised in the move to the enhanced system, contact edusafe.plus@education.vic.gov.au

-For support with eduSafe Plus, contact OHS support officers or the OHS Advisory Service (contact details available on the Resources tab).
+For support with eduSafe Plus, contact your local regional OHS service officers or the OHS Advisory Service (contact details available on the Resources tab).

 The role of eduSafe Plus